Help Raise Steam in No. 6

 A separate page contains the following information about the locomotive itself.

 - A description of the overhaul that has been started; and

 - An explanation of what is now needed to finish this overhaul, and why we have needed to set up an appeal for funds.

 The overhaul of No. 6 (Hawthorn Leslie 3860) has become a very major project.
 Perhaps not as major as those overhauls that have involved constructing complete new locomotive boilers, but it is not far behind them in size and cost, which is partly why there was such a long delay before it was even started.

 As explained in the separate page that describes the history of the locomotive, the overhaul of the chassis was a substantial piece of work, as it involved stripping it down almost completely, and even replacing some of the rivets that held the frame plates together.
-Beyond that, we have never previously had to do any work on a boiler that involved replacing parts of the platework.
+Beyond that, we had never previously had to do any work ourselves on a boiler that involved replacing parts of the platework.

 For the boiler work we have done as much ourselves as we are able to do, by removing the corroded sections from both sides of the firebox wrapper plate, and taking the tubes out of the boiler, leaving it as shown in the pictures below.
-But the rest is going to require large amounts of money, which is why we need to raise funds to enable us to complete the work.
+But the rest was going to require large amounts of money, which is why we needed to raise funds to enable us to complete the work.

 From this point on, the boiler will have to be sent away so that all of the remaining repairs to the boiler can be done by skilled boilermakers, and their work is not cheap.
 When the repaired boiler is returned to us then some work will be needed to finish assembling the locomotive, and this will involve some costs, as well as volunteer effort.